prom-racing-ntua/P23-DV/fsd_skeleton/README.md

-# FS Driverless 2019
+# FS Driverless Skeletonn

-This is a skeleton repository for the autonomous code of a driverless FS race car.
+This is a skeleton for the autonomous code of a driverless FS race car.
 This README contains some information to get you started.

-The use of **Ubuntu 16.04 and ROS Kinetic** is assumed everywhere on this repository.
+The use of **Ubuntu 20.04 and ROS Noetic** is assumed everywhere on this folder.

 This repository contains a framework for the architecture of an autonomous FS race car, with basic dummy nodes to illustrate how to organise code.
 Some helpful tools are also included.